The countdown continues for Pardot-only users. (I imagine a New Year’s Eve style countdown.)

 Any users that are user-sync enabled already have SSO enabled, You don’t need to worry about them.
 They have a blue Salesforce cloud icon next to their names.

-Pardot-only users only exist in Pardot.
-You must create Salesforce users for these folks (you can use the free Identity license) and then map them to the Pardot User (choose their CRM username when editing their Pardot user), and finally enable SSO.
+Account Engagement-only users only exist in Account Engagement.
+You must create Salesforce users for these folks (you can use the free Identity license) and then map them to the Account Engagement User (choose their CRM username when editing their Account Engagement user), and finally enable SSO.

 3. Everyone else (This got me!)

-The important fact is that all users need SSO to access Pardot after Feb 15.
+The important fact is that all users need SSO to access Account Engagement after Feb 15.

 Enable SSO